featured photo from: https://www.facebook.com/CaytonMuseum/photos/a.146083492123878/1905659406166269/?type=3&theater

 LOS ANGELES (PRNewswire) — The highly anticipated Cayton Children’s Museum is open to the general public in Downtown Santa Monica on the third floor of the popular open-air retail and hospitality destination, Santa Monica Place, with the visibility and accessibility to reach the many diverse neighborhoods of greater Los Angeles.

-The 21,000-square-foot-facility will feature hands-on exhibits and a robust calendar of arts and cultural opportunities for children and youth ages 0-10, seven days a week.
+The 21,000-square-foot-facility features hands-on exhibits and a robust calendar of arts and cultural opportunities for children and youth ages 0-10, seven days a week.

-Designed by award-winning architects, OfficeUntitled, and celebrated environmental museum exhibit designers, S2 Associates, the new space will house more than 35 child-directed exhibits, multipurpose rooms, art studios, a start-of-the-art theatre, curated murals, a rotating exhibit gallery, gift shop, community and public space, and administrative offices.
+Designed by award-winning architects, OfficeUntitled, and celebrated environmental museum exhibit designers, S2 Associates, the space houses more than 35 child-directed exhibits, multipurpose rooms, art studios, a start-of-the-art theatre, curated murals, a rotating exhibit gallery, gift shop, and community and public space.

 The five wings feature the following themes and highlighted exhibits, including a theme that teaches children about helping animals and people:

 LET’S HELP teaches children the many ways they can serve and support our communities as active citizens who respond, rescue and help one another.
 Exhibits include our Animal Hospital, sponsored by VCA, where children practice caring for and taking responsibility for their pets in imaginative ways.

 This theme also includes: the Help-a-copter where visitors interact with a repurposed helicopter to fly to the rescue; and To the Rescue!, a sea-like ball pit with a recycled Coast Guard rescue boat.